jared-hughes/DesmosText/spec/Item.md

 ## Grammar

-An expression consists of one or more option groups, separated by semicolons (`;`).
+An item consists of one or more option groups, separated by semicolons (`;`).
 An option group can be:

+- The type-specific object.
+If present, this must come first, and this is necessary to specify that an item is a non-expression, such as an image or folder
-- the math expression itself, e.g. `y=2x`.
-If present, this must come first.
+  - For expressions, this is a math expression, e.g. `y=2x`.
+  - For images, this is the `image_url` data URL, e.g. `image "data:image/png,..."`
+  - For tables, this is the table columns (rest of syntax TODO) - ???
+  - For folders, this is the folder title, e.g. `folder` (no title) or `folder "My awesome folder"`
+  - For notes, this is the note content, e.g. `note` (empty note) or `note "Do some math"`
+  - For simulations, this is empty (rest of syntax TODO) - ???
 - a small flag

-  - `secret`
+  - for all: `secret`
-  - `hidden`
+  - for expressions, images, folders: `hidden`

 - a namespace, followed by a colon (`:`), followed by one or more options separated by commas (`,`).
 An option can be: